slds-lmu/dl4nlp/content/chapters/04_bert/04_03_corefacts.md

 title: "Chapter 4.3: The Architecture"
 weight: 4030
 ---
-In this chapter we explain the architecture of BERT and how it uses the Encoder of the Transformer.
+The architecture of BERT primarily revolves around transformer encoders, where stacked layers of self-attention mechanisms and feedforward neural networks are employed to generate contextualized representations of tokens in bidirectional context.
+During pre-training, BERT utilizes masked language modeling (MLM) and next sentence prediction (NSP) tasks to fine-tune the parameters of the transformer encoder layers, enabling the model to effectively capture semantic relationships and contextual nuances in text data.

 <!--more-->